AmalH/Kotlin-Learning/README.md

 # iKotlin

-iKotlin is a simple Kotlin language learning app. ( But it's written in Java :D )
+iKotlin is a simple Kotlin language learning app. ( But it's written in Java :D ) . <a href="https://play.google.com/store/apps/details?id=amalhichri.androidprojects.com.kotlinlearning" target="blank_"> Check it out on Google Play !</a>

 ## Description